Offshore Oil and Natural Gas Exploration Strengthens Land and Water Conservation Fund

 “The U.S. – with its strict environmental regulations and safety policies – coupled with industry’s best practices and advanced technologies, is better positioned than other nations to safely and responsibly develop its offshore energy.
 There is no doubt that a robust offshore blueprint for the future would benefit Florida and help to fulfill national goals for existing domestic energy and economic needs and opportunities.”

 API recently released studies showing that increasing access to the Outer Continental Shelf (OCS) could generate billions in industry spending and federal revenue streams that could be shared with Florida and numerous states along America’s coasts.
 In fact, this is already happening under GOMESA through offshore-supported LWCF grants across the country and general revenue-sharing agreements that the federal government already has with the other four Gulf Coast states.
 In 2018 alone, LWCF received $893 million that was disbursed among the states.

 The Florida Petroleum Council is a division of API, which represents all segments of America’s oil and natural gas industry.
-Its more than 600 members produce, process, and distribute most of the nation’s energy.
-The industry supports 10.3 million U.S. jobs and is backed by a growing grassroots movement of more than 47 million Americans.
+Our more than 600 members produce, process and distribute most of the nation’s energy.
+The industry supports more than ten million U.S. jobs and is backed by a growing grassroots movement of millions of Americans.
 API was formed in 1919 as a standards-setting organization.
-In its first 100 years, API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.
+In our first 100 years, API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.